pink-junkjard/hyperfiddle/README.md

 More about this later in this document.

-<http://hyperfiddle.net/> is our reference app, and reference I/O runtime implementation backed by Datomic.
+Hyperfiddle is our reference app, and reference I/O runtime implementation backed by Datomic.
 The hyperfiddle cloud runtime also integrates with cloud infrastructure such as <https://auth0.com/>, scaling, server side rendering, caching & CDN.
 You should use this until you outgrow it, and then eject your app and selfhost for total control.

 At a high level, you will have a few ways to approach your app engine:

-* use <http://hyperfiddle.net/> and don't think about it until later
+* use Hyperfiddle and don't think about it until later
-* self-host the same application engine that hyperfiddle.net uses (e.g. run our docker containers with your API keys)
+* self-host the Hyperfiddle application engine (e.g. run our docker containers with your API keys)
-* Use our I/O runtime but fork our application engine, to control things like auth, security, caching
+* Use our I/O runtime but fork the application engine, to control things like auth, security, caching
 * Write your own I/O runtime and application engine

 No matter your choice of app engine, the Hypercrud core interface will work, Hypercrud Browser will work, and app as an edn value will work.

 ## Status

-<http://hyperfiddle.net/>, our reference app & cloud platform, works great.
+Hyperfiddle, our reference app & cloud platform, works great.
 The UI will evolve over time but the core interfaces are pretty baked.

-In a few weeks, you will be able to run hypercrud outside of hyperfiddle.net as outlined above.
+In a few weeks, you will be able to run hypercrud outside of Hyperfiddle as outlined above.
 We're working on that right now.
 To be notified when it is ready, subscribe to the developer mailing list: <https://groups.google.com/forum/#!forum/hypercrud>

 ## Hypercrud's fundamental interface is two functions